13bzhang/pitweets/README.md

 ### Raspberry Pi Tweets Collection Server

 Directions for how to set up your Raspberry Pi to collect a random sample of streaming tweets and store them as JSON files.
-We assume that you have already set up your Raspberry Pi with Raspbian as your OS.
+We assume that you have already set up your Raspberry Pi with Raspbian as your OS and have set up internet as well.

 ### Part A: Install the Necessary Software